 Internet averages $15/month and I highly recommend subscribing to online streaming channels such as Netflix or Amazon Prime.

 Phone services will also depend on your personal preference.
-I kept my American phone for a few months and purchased another iPhone with a Mexican number.
+Keeping my American phone for a few months, I purchased another iPhone with a Mexican number.
 I wanted some overlap time to determine if I really needed to keep my American number or if I could eventually transfer the number to google voice and get rid of my Verizon charge.

 Many residents, professionals, and establishments use WhatsApp.
 This is a perfect way to communicate with anyone worldwide as long as they have the app on their phone.